 Hope LeBlanc has over eight years of service in the non-profit community as a Program Manager.
 Her experience has been primarily with grants and financial management of small non-profits, as well as assisting small businesses to establish and maintain their financial records system.
 Hope enjoys working behind the scenes in order to ensure that the vision and purpose of the Louisiana Bucket Brigade is fulfilled.
 She has been with the Louisiana Bucket Brigade since 2008.

 Iris Brown is a former community partner and board member of the Louisiana Bucket Brigade.
 Iris was born and raised in the neighborhood of Diamond in Norco, Louisiana next to Shell Chemical plant.
 After losing family members to illnesses related to chemical exposure, Iris stepped up in the fight for environmental justice, becoming a leading spokesperson and negotiator for The Concerned Citizens of Norco.
 In 2002 Iris and her neighbors pressured Shell to buy out their contaminated property.
 Since then, Iris has traveled around the state, country and the world making presentations, attending shareholder meetings and encouraging other communities in their environmental justice campaigns.
 Iris is a teacher by profession.
+Iris leads our Down by the River bike ride.

 Contact: (504) 515 - 4008